apache/pekko-connectors/docs/src/main/paradox/influxdb.md

 #InfluxDB

-The Alpakka InfluxDb connector provides Akka Streams integration for InfluxDB.
+The Apache Pekko Connectors InfluxDb connector provides Apache Pekko Streams integration for InfluxDB.

 For more information about InfluxDB, please visit the [InfluxDB Documentation](https://docs.influxdata.com/)

 @@project-info{ projectId="influxdb" }

-@@@note { title="Official Akka Streams client" }
+@@@note { title="Official Apache Pekko Streams client" }

-## Influxdata, the makers of InfluxDB now offer an Akka Streams-aware client library in https://github.com/influxdata/influxdb-client-java/tree/master/client-scala
+## Influxdata, the makers of InfluxDB now offer an Apache Pekko Streams-aware client library in https://github.com/influxdata/influxdb-client-java/tree/master/client-scala

-"The reference Scala client that allows query and write for the InfluxDB 2.0 by Akka Streams."
+"The reference Scala client that allows query and write for the InfluxDB 2.0 by Apache Pekko Streams."

 @@@

 @@@warning { title="API may change" }

-Alpakka InfluxDB was added in Alpakka 1.1.0 in July 2019 and is marked as "API may change".
+Apache Pekko Connectors InfluxDB is marked as "API may change".
 Please try it out and suggest improvements.

-Furthermore, the major InfluxDB update to [version 2.0](https://www.influxdata.com/products/influxdb) is expected to bring API and dependency changes to Alpakka InfluxDB.
+Furthermore, the major InfluxDB update to [version 2.0](https://www.influxdata.com/products/influxdb) is expected to bring API and dependency changes to Apache Pekko Connectors InfluxDB.

 @@@